sky-xian/VIPER/README.md

 After a successful __VIPER__ run, another 'analysis' folder is generated which contains all of the resulting output files.

-## Getting Started - Installation of certain parts necessary for an individual user
+## Getting Started - One time installation of components necessary for an individual user:
 __If you are looking to install for a system of users, we recommend you look at appendix C below.__

 Although included in this README are step-by-step instructions, it is assumed that the user has a basic understanding of the [nix command line interface](https://en.wikipedia.org/wiki/Command-line_interface).

-### Installing wget and git
+### Installing wget and git:

 To get some of the required software packages, we will use the command line tools called [wget](http://www.gnu.org/software/wget/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).  *wget* is a popular tool for downloading things off of the internet.  *git* is a distributed version control system which we will use to checkout the VIPER code.

 __These tools are already pre-installed in most systems__, but if you are unsure whether or not you have *wget* enter `wget` and if the return is `wget: command not found`, then you will have to install *wget*.
 Do likewise for *git*.

-### Installing Miniconda3
+### Installing Miniconda3:

 We will be using the [Miniconda3](http://conda.pydata.org/miniconda.html) package management system (aka __CONDA__) to manage all of the software packages that __VIPER__ is dependent on.